Union University: Academics, ethnic diversity, and acceptance rate

+As of 2025, total undergraduate enrollment is 1,891 students.
+In terms of ethnic diversity, 70% of the undergraduate student body is white.
+Tuition and fees are $39,850.
+The university has a 47% acceptance rate.
+The lowest average SAT score acceptable for admission is 1030.

 Campus

 Jackson facilities

 The campus is 290 acre and includes a 2,200-seat gymnasium, dormitories for men and women including a married housing complex, separate lodges for the fraternities and sororities, academic halls, an administration center, baseball and softball parks, two soccer fields, and wellness center.

 Germantown facilities

 Union also has a 35 acre campus in Germantown, Tennessee, (suburban Memphis) offering graduate degrees in business, education, Christian studies & nursing.
 The degrees in education include the M.Ed., M.A.Ed., Ed.S., and Ed.D.

 Hendersonville facilities

 Union's newest location is in Hendersonville, Tennessee, a suburb of Nashville.
 This campus offers graduate degrees in education and Christian studies.

-Housing

-In Jackson, Union has apartment-style living.
-Each student has a separate private bedroom that shares a common living space with three roommates.
-All apartments feature a high-speed Internet connection, as well as kitchen unit.
-Some apartments feature private phone lines or a washer and dryer.
-All private living spaces have a window and the common areas have cable TV access.
-There is no student housing at the Germantown campus.
-Temporary off campus housing was at The Jett (the former Old English Inn) for the majority of the spring 2008 semester.